-You may remember Pea Salad from a Sunday brunch especially around Easter or a big church dinner or maybe even on your dinner table when you were growing up.
+You may remember Pea Salad from a Sunday brunch, especially around Easter or a big church dinner or maybe even on your dinner table when you were growing up.
 Recipes that stand the test of time are always the best!

-Crunchy Pea Salad gets the ‘crunch’ part of it’s name from various ingredients depending on which recipe you are using.
+Crunchy Pea Salad gets the ‘crunch’ part of its name from various ingredients depending on which recipe you are using.
 As we all know, peas are not crunchy!
-Hopefully they are not!
-My recipe for Pea Salad gets its crunch from the cauliflower, celery and cashews.
+Hopefully, they are not!
+My recipe for Pea Salad gets its crunch from the cauliflower, celery, and cashews.

-Yummy Ingredients
+Yummy Ingredients in Classic Pea Salad

 - Fresh Frozen Peas